 Taking digital images of your eyes allows our eye doctor to see a larger part of the back of your eye than in a comprehensive eye exam.
 These initial digital retinal photos are a screening tool, and if our optometrist finds something suspicious, we can act immediately.
 The equipment that takes these photos cannot detect abnormalities on the edges of the retina.
 Check with your health insurer to learn if it covers these photos.

 Our optometrist may or may not dilate your eyes with eye drops.
 The screening of digital retinal photos takes approximately 10 minutes to complete.
 Generally speaking, capturing subsequent higher-resolution photos is also non-invasive.
 A common way to get the latter pictures is to use a laser with low-intensity light on the near-infrared spectrum.
 Our eye doctor will assess your digital retinal photos to identify any abnormalities.
 If any eye health issues are detected, our eye doctor will immediately begin the corresponding treatment.

 Talk to Our Eye Doctor to Learn More About Digital Retinal Photos

-If you are looking for an eye doctor in North Raleigh, North Hills, or Cary, contact Sohi Eye Care today.
+If you are looking for an eye doctor in North Raleigh or North Hills contact Sohi Eye Care today.
 For more information on digital retinal photos or to schedule an eye exam, call us at (919) 872-1648.